-10.1.1 Complex electronics denote assemblies which use electronic components with the following characteristics:

-- a) the component provides more than one functional output; - b) it is impractical or impossible to represent the failure mode of such a component by stuck-ats and cross-links at the pins or by other failure modes which are described in annex A.1.

-10.1.2 Failures of complex electronics can be caused by either systematic errors (built into the design) or by random faults (component faults).
-The system shall be designed in such a way that systematic errors are avoided (fault avoidance, see 10.2).
-Random faults shall be dealt with by a proper system configuration (fault tolerance, see 10.3).
+- 10.1.1 Complex electronics denote assemblies which use electronic components with the following characteristics: - a) the component provides more than one functional output; - b) it is impractical or impossible to represent the failure mode of such a component by stuck-at and cross-links at the pins or by other failure modes which are described in Annex A. - 10.1.2 Failures of complex electronics can be caused by either systematic errors (built into the design) or by random faults (component faults).
+Therefore, the system shall be designed in such a way that systematic errors are avoided and random faults shall be dealt with by a proper system configuration (see 10.2 Fault avoidance and fault tolerance).

-10.2 Fault avoidance 🖌
+10.2 Fault avoidance and fault tolerance